Colonel Tom Parker: Gambling

 "Colonel Tom Parker rubbed my head in Vegas", Eddie Murphy stated in 1989.
-"A couple times he set me up in the Elvis Presley suite on top of the Hilton, and I would go play Elvis for a week… One night we were at the crap table together and he rubbed my head for luck.
+"A couple times he set me up in the Elvis Presley suite on top of the Hilton, and I would go play Elvis for a week...
+One night we were at the crap table together and he rubbed my head for luck.
 I wanted to punch him in the face.
-But this guy is like eighty years old – too old to be taught the limits of racism… He probably doesn't realize how horrible a thing that was to do."
+But this guy is like eighty years old – too old to be taught the limits of racism...
+He probably doesn't realize how horrible a thing that was to do."

 Songwriter Mac Davis recounted a similar experience where Parker rubbed his head and declared "You're going to be a star.
 You tell everybody the Colonel touched your head."
 Later, Davis says "He remembered me, and he said 'I told you you were going to be a star.'
 I said, 'Yeah, you rubbed my head.'
 He said 'Did I really?'
 I said 'Yeah'.
 He said 'Well then there ain't no doubt about it.
 You're going to be a star.'"

 Death

 Parker made his last public appearances in 1994.
-By this point, he was so stricken with diabetes, gout, and other health problems such that he could barely leave his own house.
+By that time, he was so stricken with diabetes, gout, and other health problems that he could barely leave his home.

-On January 20, 1997, Parker's wife heard a crashing sound from the living room, and when she heard no response to her calls, she went in to find him slumped over in his chair after suffering a stroke.
-He died of complications from the stroke the following morning at a hospital in Las Vegas, Nevada, at age 87.
-His death certificate lists his birth name as Andreas Cornelis van Kuijk, his country of birth as the Netherlands, and his citizenship as American.
+On January 20, 1997, his wife heard a crash from the living room.
+When Parker failed to answer her calls, she went in to find him slumped in his armchair, having suffered a stroke.
+He died of complications from the stroke the following morning at a hospital in Las Vegas, Nevada, at age 87, with his wife at his bedside.
+On his death certificate, in addition to his name, dates of birth and death, and the cause of death, it also lists his birth name as Andreas Cornelis van Kuijk, his place of birth as the Netherlands, and his citizenship (albeit incorrectly) as American.

-His funeral was held at the Hilton Hotel and was attended by a handful of friends and former associates, including Eddy Arnold and Sam Phillips.
+His funeral was held a few days later at the Hilton Hotel and was attended by a handful of friends and former associates, including Eddy Arnold and Sam Phillips.
 Priscilla Presley attended the funeral to represent the Elvis Presley Estate and gave a eulogy that, to many in the room, summed up Parker: "Elvis and the Colonel made history together, and the world is richer, better and far more interesting because of their collaboration.
 And now I need to locate my wallet, because I noticed there was no ticket booth on the way in here, but I'm sure that the Colonel must have arranged for some toll on the way out."
 She reiterated her positive opinion to Tom Hanks in 2022 when the actor prepared to play Parker for Elvis (2022).
 Hanks said, "I was anticipating hearing horror stories about this venal, cheap crook.
 Just the opposite.
 Both Priscilla and Jerry said he was a lovely man".
-According to Priscilla, Elvis was happy to pay 50% to Parker to manage him.
+According to Priscilla, Elvis was happy to pay Parker 50% of his earnings to manage him.